 Dooratwa (Distance, 1978)

-To overcome his despondency, he wallows in a relationship with Nandini, which doesn’t turn to be fruitful.
-As the film comes to an end, Mandar forms a renewed bonding with the estranged Anjali and the couples embark upon a sagacious journey.
+To overcome his despondency, he wallows in a relationship with Nandini, which doesn’t turn out to be fruitful.
+As the film comes to an end, Mandar forms a renewed bond with the estranged Anjali, and the couple embarks upon a sagacious journey.
 The film has the excellence of a low-budget inventiveness that beautifully captures the psychological drama about a broken marriage and reunion with a social commentary on the actuality of events happening during the ’70s in the city of joy.
 The film won the Critics Award at the Locarno Film Festival and the Best Bengali Feature Film Award at the National Film Awards, in the year 1979.

-His third film after a gap of three years is a valiant political thriller that touches upon the inter-linking of factory owners and anti-social elements to eliminate individuals whose presence creates a threat in running their business successfully using ethical choices.
+His third film, after a gap of three years, is a valiant political thriller that touches upon the interlinking of factory owners and anti-social elements to eliminate individuals whose presence creates a threat to running their business successfully using ethical choices.

 Bagh Bahadur 1989

-The ending of the film is piercing. where the old drummer standing at the top of a hill, playing his drum signifying that even if the traditional village Tiger Dancer is defeated but he refuses to be vanquished, even if no one is listening to his beats.
-So far Dasgupta has won the Swarna Kamal for Best Feature Film Award five times and it began with Bagh Bahadur.
+The ending of the film is piercing.
+Where the old drummer standing at the top of a hill, playing his drum, signifying that even if the traditional village Tiger Dancer is defeated, he refuses to be vanquished, even if no one is listening to his beats.
+So far, Dasgupta has won the Swarna Kamal for Best Feature Film Award five times, and it began with Bagh Bahadur.

 Buddhadeb Dasgupta Movies - Tahader Katha

 Shibnath Mukherjee, who was sentenced to eleven years in prison for assaulting a British officer, is now released.
-While he was serving his sentence, the Partition of India had happened and his family has become a refuge in the newly formed nation.
-Shibnath who was an impressively powerful individual as a valourous freedom fighter who stood against the tough British ruler has now been reduced to tenous versions of his former self.
+While he was serving his sentence, the Partition of India happened, and his family became a refuge in the newly formed nation.
+Shibnath, who was an impressively powerful individual as a valourous freedom fighter who stood against the tough British ruler, has now been reduced to tenous versions of his former self.
 He has also spent a good length of his imprisonment in the prison asylum.
-His wife, Hemangini prods him to co-operate with his former comrade and friend Bipin in the electoral campaign.
+His wife, Hemangini, prods him to cooperate with his former comrade and friend, Bipin, in the electoral campaign.

 Related to Buddhadeb Dasgupta: The 10 Best Shyam Benegal Films

-Buddhadeb Dasgupta has adapted yet another short story by Kamal Kumar Majumdar, into a forbearing socio-political tale of tragedy using metaphors.
-His ideas and his protagonist exist not to contradict each other but to questions the human cost of revolution and its inevitable transience.
-For his impeccable performance and efficaciously portraying as the tormented freedom fighter of yesteryears, Mithun Chakraborty won the Best Actor for the second time at the 40th National Film Awards, in 1993 and Buddhadeb Dasgupta won another National Award for the Best Feature Film in Bengali.
+Buddhadeb Dasgupta has adapted yet another short story by Kamal Kumar Majumdar into a forbearing socio-political tale of tragedy using metaphors.
+His ideas and his protagonist exist not to contradict each other but to question the human cost of revolution and its inevitable transience.
+For his impeccable performance and efficaciously portrayal of the tormented freedom fighter of yesteryears, Mithun Chakraborty won Best Actor for the second time at the 40th National Film Awards in 1993, and Buddhadeb Dasgupta won another National Award for the Best Feature Film in Bengali.

 Charachar (Shelter of the Wings, 1993)

-Shots of sea and forest birds flying across the length of the sky cries, calls from the avains echoing within the landscape, the panoramic visuals of the seascapes add up to tell an ostensively emblematic tale about a poor bird catcher, Lakhinder, who is inept as an individual in his area of work.
-He catches forest birds and sells them to a bird dealer but at the same time, he develops a self-indulgent tenderness towards the captured creatures and takes a perverse delight in secretly releasing them, a trait that will ultimately lead him to doom.
+Shots of sea and forest birds flying across the length of the sky cry, calls from the avians echoing within the landscape, the panoramic visuals of the seascapes add up to tell an ostensively emblematic tale about a poor bird catcher, Lakhinder, who is inept as an individual in his area of work.
+He catches forest birds and sells them to a bird dealer, but at the same time, he develops a self-indulgent tenderness towards the captured creatures and takes a perverse delight in secretly releasing them, a trait that will ultimately lead him to doom.

 7. Lal Darja (The Red Door, 1997)